rajneesh304/obsidian-sync/Java/Multithreading and Concurrency/Thread Management.md

 ## Thread Groups
 - Every Java thread is a member of a _thread group_.
 - Thread groups provide a mechanism for collecting multiple threads into a single object and manipulating those threads all at once, rather than individually.
+- A thread is a permanent member of whatever thread group it joins upon its creation--you cannot move a thread to a new group after the thread has been created.